 And now, perhaps, we are prepared to see and feel the main point.
 It was love that moved Jesus to let Lazarus die.
 It was the love of Jesus for this family and for his disciples — and for you, reading this text — that caused him to choose to let Lazarus die.

 Look again at the connection between verse 5 and 6: “Now Jesus loved Martha and her sister and Lazarus.
 Therefore [because of this love], when he heard that Lazarus was ill, he stayed two days longer in the place where he was.”
 He did not hurry to his side.

 So what is love?
 What does it mean to be loved by Jesus?
 Love means giving us what we need most.
 And what we need most is not healing, but a full and endless experience of the glory of God.
 Love means giving us what will bring us the fullest and longest joy.
 And what is that?
 What will give you full and eternal joy?
-The answer of this text is clear: a revelation to your soul of the glory of God — seeing and admiring and marveling at and savoring the glory God in Jesus Christ.
+The answer of this text is clear: a revelation to your soul of the glory of God — seeing, admiring, and marveling at and savoring the glory of God in Jesus Christ.
 When someone is willing to die — or let your brother die — to give you (and your brother) that, he loves you.

-One last exhortation.
+Let me end with one last exhortation.
 Between the death of Lazarus and his resurrection four days later, his family could not see how God would be glorified in it.
 That would be revealed at his resurrection.
 Therefore, if that is where you stand today — and all of us do, in some sense, not seeing clearly how God is glorified in the death of our beloved — do not judge before the resurrection.
 God is doing more than you can know.
 And the resurrection will bring it all to light.
-In the mean time, trust him, and treasure him above all things.
+In the meantime, trust him, and treasure him above all things.